RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 #### Identify Internal Solutions list
+> **NOTE:** Internal systems can have negative connotations.
+You may need to facilitate the focus to be on learning over feelings.
+Be sensitive as people in the session could have worked on them and been hurt/burned during the process

 | **Project**            | **Description**                           | **Success**      | **Learning/Missing**            | **Useful to your new project**               |
 |------------------------|-------------------------------------------|------------------|---------------------------------|----------------------------------------------|